irsbugs/irsbugs.github.io/index.md

 You may also like to subscribe to our [Mailing list](/mail/).

-We use Github to store previous presentation and demonstration files.
+We use GitHub to store previous presentation and demonstration files.
 See [Repository](/repository/).

 We have some other information that may be of interest in [History](/history/).

 If you want to get in touch with us, then see [Contacts](/contants/)

-Gone out for dinner

 We are grateful for sponsorship from:

 * The Waikato University [School of Computing & Mathematical Sciences](https://www.cms.waikato.ac.nz/).
 * [RimuHosting](https://rimuhosting.com/).
-* Danial Lawson
 * New Zealand Open Source Society [NZOSS](https://nzoss.nz/)

-[![Twitter](/images/twitter.png)](https://twitter.com/WaikatoLUG)
-[![Youtube](/images/youtube.png)](https://www.youtube.com/channel/UCf5L8RezX7TqDdI2uZjbe-Q)
+You may wish to follow us in Twitter [![Twitter](/images/twitter.png)](https://twitter.com/WaikatoLUG)

+Plus you can go to our Youtube channel and look at past presentation that we've recorded [![Youtube](/images/youtube.png)](https://www.youtube.com/channel/UCf5L8RezX7TqDdI2uZjbe-Q)